 By James Cohen

-Lee is an active lay leader at UJA-Federation of New York, including serving as Chair of UJAPride, its LGBTQ affinity group, and as a member of its Board of Directors, various committees, and Jewish Federations of North America’s National Young Leadership Cabinet (NYLC).
-Lee is NYLC’s Vice Chair for Inclusion and represents NYLC on the Young Professionals Council of the Conference of Presidents of Major American Jewish Organizations.
-Lee also serves on the Executive Committee of the Board of Directors at Congregation Beit Simchat Torah (CBST), the world’s largest LGBTQ synagogue, the Board of Directors of Berkshire Hills Eisenberg Camp, the Board of Directors of the Jewish Council for Public Affairs (JCPA), the Steering Committee of the New York Jewish Coalition for Criminal Justice Reform, the Selfhelp NextGen Committee, and as Vice Chair of the NYC Metro Council of A Wider Bridge.
+Lee Jason Goldberg is an active lay leader at UJA-Federation of New York, serving as Chair of UJAPride, its LGBTQ affinity group, and as a member of its Board of Directors.
+Lee is also a lay leader with Jewish Federations of North America, serving on its JEDI Committee and as its National Young Leadership Cabinet’s Vice Chair for Inclusion.
+Lee serves on the Board of Directors and as the founding co-chair of the Ending Mass Incarceration Team at Congregation Beit Simchat Torah (CBST), the world’s largest LGBTQ synagogue, on the Board of Directors of Berkshire Hills Eisenberg Camp, and the Jewish Council for Public Affairs, and on the Steering Committee of the New York Jewish Coalition for Criminal Justice Reform.

-Lee graduated with a BA, cum laude, in Economics-Philosophy from Columbia University and a JD, cum laude, from Fordham University School of Law, where he received the OUTLaws Alumni Award in connection with funding a scholarship to support LGBTQ Fordham Law students.
-Lee was born and raised in Wellesley, MA, and he and his Havanese, Georgie, volunteer as a therapy dog team with The Good Dog Foundation.
+Lee is an investment banker and attorney.
+Lee graduated with a BA, cum laude, in Economics-Philosophy from Columbia University and a JD, cum laude, from Fordham University School of Law, where he has received alumni awards for a scholarship supporting LGBTQ Fordham Law students.
+Lee was born and raised in Wellesley, MA, has run six NYC marathons, and volunteers with his Havanese, Georgie, as a therapy dog team.